sheypr85/Liri-node-app/README.md

 --Technologies used:

-Node.js
+* Node.js

-Javascript
+* Javascript

-npm packages: Spotify, Axios, OMDb, Bands In town
+* Npm packages: Spotify, Axios, OMDb, Bands In town

 --How to Run LIRI-Bot